simonchius/DynamicLauncherIcon/README.md

 package com.misles.dynamiclaunchericon

 class OneLauncherAlias {
-    // No bocdimplementation required for this setup.
+    // No implementation required for this setup.
 }
 ```